 Do we need a separate business bank account?

-Can families save cards for future payments?
+Can players save cards for payment-plan installments?

 Sources & References